ExtendRealityLtd/VRTK/DOCUMENTATION.md

    * _none_

 The ToggleTeleportEnabled method is used to determine whether the teleporter will initiate a teleport on a destination set event, if the state is true then the teleporter will work as normal, if the state is false then the teleporter will not be operational.

+#### ValidLocation/2

+  > `public virtual bool ValidLocation(Transform target, Vector3 destinationPosition)`

+  * Parameters
+   * `Transform target` - The Transform that the destination marker is touching.
+   * `Vector3 destinationPosition` - The position in world space that is the destination.
+  * Returns
+   * `bool` - Returns true if the target is a valid location.

+The ValidLocation method determines if the given target is a location that can be teleported to

 ### Example